Advertiser Disclosure

 What is a Good APR for a Car Loan?

 It depends on your credit rating.
 Borrowers with good or excellent credit scores can expect to pay an APR between 3.61 percent and 5.38 percent.
-But if your score is lower, you could get an APR from 9.8 percent to 19.87 percent.
+However, if your score is lower, you could get an APR from 9.8 percent to 19.87 percent.

 Compare APR and Loans to Refinance Your Car Loan